Omega-3 Foods: 10 Foods With High Levels of Omega-3

 Cellular Protection

-In recent studies, omega-3 was found to be toxic to four out of 12 cell-based systems at the highest doses.
+Further, recent studies have shown that omega-3s at hgher doses were actually toxic to our cells.
+In one study, omega-3s were toxic to four out of 12 cell-based systems tested at the highest doses.
 Specifically, higher doses of omega-3 were toxic to lung and blood vessel cells.

-These studies also found that another fatty acid, however, was better, broader and safer at protecting our cells, supporting our heart health, and keeping our cell membranes sturdy.
+These studies also found that another fatty acid, however, was better, broader, and safer at protecting our overall health, supporting our heart health, and strengthening our cells, allowing them to live longer.

 C15:0 — An Upgrade From Omega-3